Glossary of baseball terms: friendly confines

 A nickname for Wrigley Field, home of the Chicago Cubs.

 frozen rope

 A hard-hit line drive.
 Also a strong throw from the outfield.

 full count

 A count of 3 balls and 2 strikes; another strike will result in a strikeout, while another ball will result in a walk.
-At that point, only a foul ball will extend the at-bat.
+At that point, only a foul ball will extend the plate appearance.